I. Registration and Korean Minor

 What is the teaching style?

 The classes are taught by integrated method including speaking, listening, reading, writing, and culture.
-The first two years put focus on conducting daily conversation whereas the third year has more time for reading, writing, and discussing abstract topics.
+The first three years put focus on conducting daily conversation whereas the fourth year has more time for reading, writing, and discussing abstract topics.

 How often does language class meet?

-In all levels, class meets four times a week, two for lecture and two for recitation.
-Lecture classes are 75 minutes whereas recitation classes are 50 minutes.
+From First year to Third year Korean classes, class meets five times a week, two for lecture and three for recitation.
+Lecture classes are 50 minutes and recitation classes are 50 minutes.
+Fourth year class meets thre times a week with 50 minute lectures

 What is expected of students during lecture class?